Nightmare on Spey Road

 Archie Gemmill’s goal v Holland in 1978

-And I would have to add this show and the evil dwarf to the list as it’s been burned into my psyche since I saw it.
-55 years ago.
+And I would have to add The Singing Ringing Tree to the list as it’s been burned into my psyche since I saw it.
+55 years ago!